brendonmatheson/weather-station/README.md

 The weather station stores data locally in addition to that data being shipped out via MQTT for external processing and storage.

-The `local-influx` component provides a Docker Compose configuration for running InfluxDB 1.8 for storage and Telegraf for data-shipping.
+The `storage` component provides a Docker Compose configuration for running InfluxDB 1.8 for storage and Telegraf for data-shipping.
 Note that we are using 1.8 for the local storage because it is the latest version for which an official image supporting arm7 architecture is maintained by Influx.

 References: